-Upon completion of this offering, 26,458,778 shares of common stock will be outstanding, based on 19,788,778 shares outstanding as of May 31, 2009 and the issuance of 6,700,000 shares of common stock upon the automatic conversion of all of the outstanding shares of our preferred stock upon the completion of this offering.
+Upon completion of this offering, shares of common stock will be outstanding, based on shares outstanding as of May 31, 2009 and the issuance of shares of common stock upon the automatic conversion of all of the outstanding shares of our preferred stock upon the completion of this offering.
 The number of shares of common stock to be outstanding upon completion of this offering:

-- gives effect to a 13-for-1 stock split of our common stock, which will be effective immediately prior to this offering; - excludes 939,900 shares of common stock issuable upon the exercise of stock options outstanding as of May 31, 2009 at a weighted average exercise price of \$6.81 per share; and - excludes 2,286,318 shares of common stock reserved for future grants or awards from time to time under our 2009 Long-Term Incentive Plan.
+- gives effect to a -for- stock split of our common stock, which will be effective immediately prior to this offering; - excludes shares of common stock issuable upon the exercise of stock options outstanding as of May 31, 2009 at a weighted average exercise price of \$ per share; - excludes shares of common stock reserved for future grants or awards from time to time under our 2009 Long-Term Incentive Plan; and - assumes no exercise by the underwriters of their option to purchase up to additional shares of common stock from us.

-Of these shares, 8,700,000 shares (or in the event the underwriters' option to purchase additional shares is exercised in full, 10,000,000 shares) of our common stock sold in this offering will be freely tradable without restriction under the Securities Act, except for any shares of our common stock purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, which would be subject to the limitations and restrictions described below.
-The remaining 17,758,778 shares of our common stock outstanding upon completion of this offering are deemed "restricted securities," as that term is defined under Rule 144 of the Securities Act.
+Of these shares, shares (or in the event the underwriters' option to purchase additional shares is exercised in full, shares) of our common stock sold in this offering will be freely tradable without restriction under the Securities Act, except for any shares of our common stock purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, which would be subject to the limitations and restrictions described below.
+The remaining shares of our common stock outstanding upon completion of this offering are deemed "restricted securities," as that term is defined under Rule 144 of the Securities Act.